Healthcare Payments Data Program: Voluntary Submitters

 With the establishment of the HPD program, HCAI is implementing further specific privacy and security protocols to safeguard the health care data of Californians.
 Chapter 8.5 (commencing with Section 127671) of Part 2 of Division 107 of the Health and Safety Code establishes strong privacy and security standards for the HPD System.

-7. Who will have access to HPD data?
+7. Who can access HPD data?

 Resources